dgroomes/stackoverflow-look-back/README.md

     * The data is used in the next step.
 1. Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
+        * If not logged in, then log in and navigate back to the original page.
     * Import some JavaScript code into the browser from the web server.
 Paste the following into the browser console:
       ```javascript
       let el = document.createElement("script")